Clark County CARES Housing Assistance Program

 Who is qualified to apply for CHAP funds?

 In order to qualify for assistance, applicants must be current residents of Clark County, NV and demonstrate how they have been impacted by COVID-19.
-Anyone currently receiving a subsidy from another rental assistance program or living in public housing is ineligible.

 START HERE to determine if you are eligible for CHAP Assistance: